AdobeDocs/experience-manager-assets-essentials.en/help/integrate-assets-essentials-workfront.md

 ---
-title: Assets Essentials user interface
+title: Integrate Assets Essentials with Adobe Workfront
-description: Understand user interface of and navigation in Assets Essentials.
+description: Integrate Assets Essentials with Adobe Workfront application so that you can access Assets Essentials repository within the Workfront application.
 ---

 # Integrate Assets Essentials with Adobe Workfront {#integrate-assets-essentials-workfront}